bdantas/wifi-monitor/README.md

 - Required for all: **curl** and **wireless-tools** (provides iwconfig)
 - Required (for system tray icon only): **yad**

-# Want to replace your bloated network manager?
+# Want to ditch your bloated network manager?
-This script works nicely in combination with my *autowifi*
+Check out my *autowifi*